Occupancy rate

 • Or partially empty (37%)

-Occupancy rate is much more than a simple indicator.
-It offers companies and property managers the opportunity to optimize their workspaces and improve profitability.
-By closely monitoring this parameter and combining it with careful data analysis, companies can make informed decisions for the future, whether in commercial real estate, hospitality or other sectors.
+The occupancy rate is more than just an indicator.
+It offers companies and property managers the opportunity to optimise their workspaces and improve their profitability.
+By closely monitoring this parameter and combining it with a thorough analysis of the data, companies can make informed decisions for the future, whether in commercial real estate, hospitality or other sectors.

 Discover the solution live!